obervinov/users-package/README.md

 ## <img src="https://github.com/obervinov/_templates/blob/v1.0.5/icons/build.png" width="25" title="class"> RateLimiter class
 ### Class Initialization

-The `RateLimiter` class provides the speed limit functionality for requests to the Telegram bot.
-It is used to control the rate at which requests are resolved for a specific user.
+The `RateLimiter` class provides the speed limit functionality for requests to the Telegram bot in the context of a specific user.

 - `vault (any)`: Configuration for initializing the Vault client.
   - `(VaultClient)`: an already initialized instance for interacting with the Vault API.